Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 Pay attention, this problem and provided solutions below are applicable only for disabled TLS deployment (`global.tls.enabled: false`), when only internal connections are under TLS.
 Otherwise, you have to regenerate TLS certificates with specified way (`CertManager` or manual certificates).

-## OpenSearch Node.OpenSearch Clients Fail with Authentication Error
+## OpenSearch Clients Fail with Authentication Error

 ### Description